wenyangchou/KubeConfigManager/README.md

-# Kubenaters Config Manager
+# Kubernates Config Manager

-Sometimes we need manage more than one kubernatee cluster at the same time.
+Sometimes we need manage more than one kubernates cluster at the same time.

 Switch cluster configs is a dangerous and troublesome operation.
 This util is designed to deal with this scenario.
 Similar to pyenv, it can support multiple configs at the same time.